houzelb/osrd/front/README.md

 - go inside `/front/` from OSRD main project
 - you'll need [`npm`](https://nodejs.org/en/download/package-manager)
-- exec `npm install` (hope you have a good connexion and a good cup of tea)
+- exec `npm install` (hope you have a good connection and a good cup of tea)
 - exec `npm start` (perhaps you'll need `NODE_OPTIONS="--openssl-legacy-provider"` if your node version is too new)
 - enjoy